-insertBefore() method, we learned earlier to add an element before, can also be used to insert an element after an HTML node.
+insertBefore() method, which we learned earlier to add an element before, can also be used to insert an HTML element after an HTML node.
 For this purpose, we need to use the element's

-nextSibling property that returns a reference to an immediate node at the same tree level.
+nextSibling property that returns a reference to the next node at the same tree level.

 Here is an example:

 // create a new element const elem = document.createElement('p') // add text elem.innerText = 'I am a software engineer.' // grab target element reference const target = document.querySelector('#intro') // insert the element after target element target.parentNode.insertBefore(elem, target.nextSibling)

 insertBefore() method works in all modern and old browsers, including Internet Explorer 6 and higher.

 If you want to insert an HTML string after a certain element in the DOM, use the

 insertAdjacentHTML() instead, like below: